Current Committee Role:

 However, most of the time I am a freelance natural history conservator specializing in the preparation, conservation, mounting, replication and curation of fossil, geological and osteological material for museums and other heritage organisations.
 This also includes: assessing specimens and writing condition reports; undertaking conservation surveys; assessing and rationalising collections; advising on the management of storage environments; and advising on the packing and decant/transportation of entire collections.
 A really satisfying array of things to keep me busy and interested!

-I am also an Affiliated Researcher at Cambridge University Museum of Zoology.
+I am also a Visiting Research Fellow at the School of Biological Sciences, University of Reading.
 My areas of research include conservation and preparation techniques; trace fossils; ichthyosaurs; and the Pleistocene fauna of Norfolk.
 For a list of my publications see: http://norfolk.academia.edu/NigelLarkin or https://www.researchgate.net/profile/Nigel_Larkin

 Do get in touch if you would like a copy of anything.

-I joined the GCG Committee in 2017 and look forward to getting involved in the many great events they provide, in particular the Symposium on Palaeontological Preparation and Conservation held every September as part of the Symposium on Vertebrate Palaeontology and Comparative Anatomy.
-See: http://svpca.org/
+I joined the GCG Committee in 2017 and look forward to getting involved in the many great events they provide, in particular the Symposium on Palaeontological Preparation and Conservation.
+This is usually held every September before or after the Symposium on Vertebrate Palaeontology and Comparative Anatomy.
+You can read more about the event, see copies of posters presented in previous years and read abstracts of the talks etc here: SPPC - Symposium on Palaeontological Preparation and Conservation - The Geological Curators' Group (geocurator.org)

 You can find me on Twitter at: Twitter: https://twitter.com/MrIchthyosaurus